Psychiatrist Lawrence Fung expanded his autism research into developing a program that helps those on the spectrum find jobs.

 November 5, 2021 - By Tracie White

-Rebecca Edwards pulls on a pair of blue gloves and a blue lab coat before entering the biohazard lab room where she spends most of her workdays.
+Rebecca Edwards pulls on a pair of white gloves and a blue lab coat before entering the biohazard lab room where she spends most of her workdays.
 It’s her job to care for bacteria that are used to make genetically modified viruses.
 Alone in this tiny room filled with lab equipment — a sub-zero freezer, a sink, an incubator, and rows of flasks and test tubes — she’s in charge.

 “This is kind of my territory,” she said, smiling as she inspected tubes filled with a cloudy liquid.
 Each day, she has a routine that requires intense concentration — growing the bacteria, extracting its DNA strands, labeling each tube and keeping track of inventory on the computer.